qornanali/faq-bot/docs/en/how-to-make-faq-bot.md

 end
 ```

+The contents of the modified `#create` function in the `WebhooksController` class are:

+1. Retrieve the contents of the message sent and the sender id.

+2. Make a `POST` request to the Facebook graph API to send a message on behalf of that page
+we choose.
+The contents of the request are the recipient id and the text which contains a message
+which we will send as a reply to the customer.

 After that, you can test by sending message to your facebook page.
 Don't forget to make sure you have done [this section](#testing-webhook-in-facebook-app) and web server is already running.